 Our department has a unique interest and expertise in Amyloidosis.
 Patients have access to specialists in cardiology, nephrology and neurology that are very experienced in this condition.
 We offer our patients access to clinical trials in amyloidosis.
-Dr. Hoffman is an editor for the amyloid section of NORD (National Organization of Rare Disorders) and is associated with the Amyloidosis Foundation.

 Cleveland Clinic Florida's Cancer Institute is dedicated to the best cancer care available for patients.
 Our program includes clinical trials sponsored by the National Cancer Institute (NCI), Pharmaceutical sponsored clinical trials and trials opened at Cleveland Clinic's main campus in Ohio.

 Our integration and collaboration with Cleveland Clinic in Ohio allow us access to their portfolio of clinical trials.
 We believe that this access provides a unique opportunity to patients in Florida to novel agents.
 Our pharmaceutical sponsored studies as well as the NCI studies are chosen carefully in order to offer expanded treatment options to our patients.

 Cleveland Clinic Florida is part of a community-based cancer research program established by the NCI.
 The aim of the program is to provide cancer patients with access to NCI-sponsored cancer treatment trials and up-to-date cancer management.
 Through this comprehensive organized clinical trial mechanism we can bring the latest cancer prevention and treatment research findings to our community.